Skip to content

 The takeaway: kids should be able to look at any way humans use natural resources and design a real solution that uses less, reuses more, or disposes of waste responsibly.
 The job is to think like an engineer and explain WHY the design helps.
 Not just "we should recycle more," but "if our school cafeteria switched to washable trays instead of styrofoam, we would throw away 5,000 fewer trays per year, and the foam wouldn't end up in landfills."
 That's a designed and explained solution.

 Kids hear "save the planet" all day long but they get a glazed-over look when it's vague.
 The trick to making this standard land is making it small and specific.
-I bring in our school's actual lunch trash from one period (with permission and gloves) and dump it on a tarp at the front of the room.
+If I were teaching this, I'd bring in the school's actual lunch trash from one period (with permission and gloves) and dump it on a tarp at the front of the room.
 Plastic forks.
 Milk cartons.
 Half-eaten apples.
 Sandwich bags.
-The pile is bigger than they expect.
-We weigh it.
-We multiply it by the number of lunch periods in a year.
+The pile is bigger than kids expect.
+Weigh it.
+Multiply it by the number of lunch periods in a year.
 The number is huge.
-Then I ask, "What's ONE thing we could change about lunch that would make this pile smaller?"
+Then ask, "What's ONE thing we could change about lunch that would make this pile smaller?"
 Real answers come out: bring a reusable water bottle, ask the cafeteria to skip plastic forks for kids who don't want one, set up a fruit-scrap compost bin.
 Each kid picks one and writes up a "design and explain" for that single change.
 Now they're solving a problem they can see, in their own school, with a result they can imagine.
 That's the whole standard, served on a tarp.

 ⚠️ Misconceptions Your Students May Have